 Psilocin is the Active Component in Magic Mushrooms – Not Psilocybin

 So-called “magic mushrooms” (aka shrooms) are known to cause a psychoactive effect on people.
-Archeological evidence supports the use of these magic mushrooms dating all the way back to 3000 BC.
-Some known effects of consuming quantities of mushrooms include altered perceptions, hallucinations, disorganized thinking, anxiety, and an altered perception of time.
+Archeological evidence supports the use of these magic mushrooms dating all the way back to 3000 BCE.
+Some known effects of consuming mushrooms include altered perceptions, hallucinations, disorganized thinking, anxiety, and an altered perception of time.
 For the most part, all of these effects are attributed to the molecule psilocybin.
-However, technically speaking, psilocin is the molecule responsible for most of the psychoactive properties in magic mushrooms.
+However, as we understand the chemistry at this time, psilocin is the molecule responsible for most of the psychoactive properties in magic mushrooms.

 Psilocybin refers to the molecule (4-phosphoryloxy-N,N-dimethyltryptamine, aka, [3-(2-trimethylaminoethyl)-1H-indol-4-yl] dihydrogen phosphate).